keesma/squeezelite-mouse-volume/README.md

 It is tested with a Raspberry Pi, Logitech M560 mouse with unifying receiver and a IQAudio DigiAmp+.

 Many thanks to https://github.com/elParaguayo/LMSTools for the LMS library.

+Add the script to the startup of the raspberry.